OCA/donation/donation/readme/DESCRIPTION.rst

 This module handles donations by cash, check or by credit transfer and generate the corresponding journal entries and tax receipts.
-Before Odoo v14, support for donations by credit transfer was added by a separate module *donation_bank_statement*.
+To fully support donations by credit transfer, if you are using the OCA bank statement reconcile interface, you also need the module **donation_bank_statement_oca**.

-This module will assist you in writing a thanks letter (before Odoo v14, this feature was added by a separate module *donation_thanks*).
+This module will assist you in writing a thanks letter.

 This module also supports in-kind donations (in-kind donations don't generate any accounting entry but can generate a tax receipt).